Gay, lesbian, bisexual, transgender, intersex and queer community

 In the Moreland Human Rights Policy Council committed to ensuring that Moreland is a safe and welcoming city for Gay Lesbian Bisexual Transgender, Intersex and Queer (GLBTIQ) people.
 Council will strive to ensure that its services are accessible and appropriate to the needs of our GLBTIQ residents and visitors.

-Midsumma, Melbourne's annual LGBTIQ Celebration, is a federation of arts and cultural events spread over 85 different venues throughout Melbourne and regional Victoria.
-Moreland City Council will be present at
+Midsumma, Melbourne's annual LGBTQI+ Celebration, is a federation of arts and cultural events spread over 85 different venues throughout Melbourne and regional Victoria.

 Venue: Alexandra Gardens, Melbourne City

-Find the rainbow in Melbourne’s north - LGBTIQ friendly services and businesses in Melbourne's north
+Find the rainbow in Melbourne’s north - GLBTIQ friendly services and businesses in Melbourne's north

 This Campaign Is Queer